High Risk Infant Follow-up (HRIF)

 * No grant amount allocated - HRIF is part of FCM

-More than 90% of the women and infants active in either WIC or FCM are also enrolled in the other program; women enrolled in WIC during pregnancy gain an appropriate amount of weight, reducing their risk for delivering a low birthweight infant; infants' access to primary health care is improving.
+More than 90% of the women and infants active in either WIC or FCM are also enrolled in the other program.
+Women enrolled in WIC during pregnancy gain an appropriate amount of weight, reducing their risk for delivering a low birthweight infant.
+Enrollment in FCM and WIC increases the likelihood that the pregnant woman and infant are linked to and accessing primary healthcare services.